 Before navigation, a path from current position to defined destination must be known.
 This path will be hardcoded in first versions of navigation.
-For the future implementations tools for finding optimal path (for example based on OpenStreet maps) can be used to compute the path.
+Later, tools for finding optimal path (for example based on OpenStreet maps) will be used to compute the best path.